slaeryan/slaeryan.github.io/posts/falcon-zero-alpha.md

 <script id="asciicast-xGZ7B6Vn2byMWniewydzQCEco" src="https://asciinema.org/a/xGZ7B6Vn2byMWniewydzQCEco.js" async></script>

 ## Introduction
 Ever since I completed my SLAE, I am completely enchanted by the power of shellcode.
-This feeling was only augmented when I heard a podcast by the wonderful guys at FireEye's Mandiant Red Team where they advocated the usage of shellcode in red teaming engagements for it's flexibility and it's ability to evade AV/EDRs among other things.
+This feeling was only augmented when I heard a podcast by the wonderful guys at FireEye's Mandiant Red Team where they advocated the usage of shellcode in red teaming engagements for its flexibility and its ability to evade AV/EDRs among other things.

 That's when I decided to play around with various shellcode injection techniques.
 Along the way, I thought of a ***cool*** technique and made an implant based on it that could deliver Stage-2 payloads to the target machine in a stealthy manner.
 But why stop there?
 Why not add some neat features to it and create a framework to aid red teamers to generate these implants as quickly and cleanly as possible.